Skip to main content

 Edinburgh Postgraduate Law Conference

-The Edinburgh Postgraduate Law Conference (EPLC) was established in 2013.
-It is an annual conference organised by PhD students at Edinburgh Law School.
-It aims to showcase new and innovative research by postgraduate students from throughout the UK and beyond in the fields of law and criminology.
+The Edinburgh Postgraduate Law Conference (EPLC) is an annual event organised by PhD students at Edinburgh Law School.
+Since 2013, it has provided a platform to showcase innovative research conducted by postgraduate students, early career scholars, and legal practitioners.

 The rapid developments of the 21st century have created new challenges for the law regime.
 The novel concepts of climate change and social responsibility have introduced new governance concepts to the traditional financial regulatory system, such as ESG (environmental, social, and governance).
 Technology developments, such as cryptocurrency and non-fungible tokens, challenge the boundaries of data protection law and intellectual property law.
 Military conflicts and trade disputes highlight the difficulty for the law to regulate international relations, and demonstrate the ever-present role of politics in such matters.
 However, the list does not end here.
 On the one hand, it could be argued that every area of law is influenced by social and historical developments.
 On the other hand, should the law only be reactive?

 What are the challenges brought by new trends?
 How would these new trends shift our understanding of law?
 Should the law evolve to cope with these challenges?
 If so, in what manner?
-The Edinburgh Postgraduate Law Conference (EPLC) 2023 welcomes proposals from postgraduate students and early career researchers, who graduated no longer than three years ago, reflecting on the topic of “Law in the 21st Century: Challenges and Adaptations”.
-The theme is deliberately broad and open to interpretation, and proposals of any legal research areas are welcome.
+The Edinburgh Postgraduate Law Conference (EPLC) 2023 welcomed proposals from postgraduate students and early career researchers, who graduated no longer than three years ago, reflecting on the topic of “Law in the 21st Century: Challenges and Adaptations”.
+The theme was deliberately broad and open to interpretation, and proposals of any legal research areas werw welcome.

 2022 – “Back to the Future: The Law in the Age of Uncertainty”